ARCTraining/swd2_git/_episodes/09-conflict.md

 [resolve]({{ page.root }}/reference/#resolve) overlapping changes.

 To see how we can resolve conflicts, we must first create one.
-The file `mars.txt` currently looks like this in both partners' copies of our `planets`
+The file `project.txt` currently looks like this in both partners' copies of our `inflammation`
 repository:

 ~~~
-$ cat mars.txt
+$ cat project.txt
 ~~~
 {: .bash}

 ~~~
-Cold and dry, but everything is my favorite color
-The two moons may be a problem for Wolfman
-But the Mummy will appreciate the lack of humidity
+Some initial data analysis to identify how inflammation changes over time after surgery.
+Jane is a Data Scientist and Samit is a statistician.
+We'll need to determine
+who is responsible for what in this project.
+We may need to bring a third person with Python programming skills into the project.
+The third team member needs to be competent in both Python and R. They
+also need to be familiar with matplotlib and ggplot

 ~~~
 {: .output}

 Let's add a line to one partner's copy only:

 ~~~
-$ nano mars.txt
+$ nano project.txt
-$ cat mars.txt
+$ cat project.txt
 ~~~
 {: .bash}

 ~~~
-Cold and dry, but everything is my favorite color
-The two moons may be a problem for Wolfman
-But the Mummy will appreciate the lack of humidity
+Some initial data analysis to identify how inflammation changes over time after surgery.
+Jane is a Data Scientist and Samit is a statistician.
+We'll need to determine
+who is responsible for what in this project.
+We may need to bring a third person with Python programming skills into the project.
+The third team member needs to be competent in both Python and R. They
+also need to be familiar with matplotlib and ggplot
-This line added to Wolfman's copy
+This line added to the collaborator's copy
 ~~~
 {: .output}

 and then push the change to GitHub:

 ~~~
-$ git add mars.txt
+$ git add project.txt
-$ git commit -m "Add a line in our home copy"
+$ git commit -m "Add a line to the collaborator copy"
 ~~~
 {: .bash}

 ~~~
-[master 5ae9631] Add a line in our home copy
+[master f4915d6] Add a line to the collaborator copy
  1 file changed, 1 insertion(+)
 ~~~
 {: .output}